MaxShishkov/web_server/README.md

 # web_server
-quick and simple implementation of a web_server that demonstrates HTTP
+quick and simple implementation of a web_server for practice purpose.